Quantitative Rates of Convergence to Equilibrium for the Degenerate Linear Boltzmann equation on the Torus: Comments on the rates

 The consideration of optimal rates raises several natural further questions.
 The first is to investigate the optimal rates.
-Secondly it would be interesting to characterize which possible choices of $\sigma$ lead to the fasted and slowest rates.
+Secondly it would be interesting to characterize which possible choices of $\sigma$ lead to the fastest and slowest rates.
 This is especially interesting since it is not obvious that having constant $\sigma$ gives the fasted rates, particularly in the presence of a confining potential.
 If it is possible to choose a degenerate $\sigma$ so that the convergence to equilibrium was much faster than the optimal choice of constant $\sigma$ then this could have implications for Hamiltonian Markov chain Monte-Carlo simulation.
+This is because discrete versions of this flow are used to sample from $e^{-W(x)}$ in HMCMC schemes and the intensity of the noise is generally chosen to be constant.
+If a spatially varying $\sigma$ could increase the convergence speed of this continuous flow the same might be true for the HMCMC schemes.